Monorepo vs Polyrepo: Which Codebase Strategy Fits You Best?

 • Team autonomy β€” Independent release cadences

-Polyrepos map well to domain-driven design and service boundaries.
+Polyrepos map well to domain-driven design and service boundaries, and they align closely with API versioning strategies for independent service evolution.

 Challenges with Polyrepos